Built-In Functions (SQL Server)

 In SQL a built-in function is a piece for programming that takes zero or more inputs and returns a value.
-An example of a built-in functions is ABS(), which when given a value calculates the absolute (non-negative) value of the number.
+An example of a built-in function is ABS(), which when given a value calculates the absolute (non-negative) value of the number.

-Some functions, such as ABS() are used to perform calculations, other such as GETDATE() are used to obtain a system value, such as the current data, or others, like LEFT(), are used to manipulate textual data.
+Some functions, such as ABS() are used to perform calculations, others such as GETDATE() are used to obtain a system value, such as the current data, or others, like LEFT(), are used to manipulate textual data.